I-am-Erk/CDDA-Tilesets/doc/installation_windows.md

 The easiest way to get the game is to use the [CDDA Game Launcher](https://github.com/Fris0uman/CDDA-Game-Launcher/releases).
 With the launcher, install the latest **experimental** release.

+Tools need to know where to put composed tileset.
+So you have three options:
+- copy `set_game_path.cmd` to your game dir and double-click it.
+- drag and drop game folder over `set_game_path.cmd` script.
+- or just double-click it and type path to the game folder.

+> [!NOTE]
+> if you change your game folder later, you can repeat this step and provide new path.

+## Tilesets and Windows

+Some tilesets reuse assets from other tilesets.
+This can be done by using symlinks, which are shortcuts that point to another file or folder.
+However, symlinks are disabled by default in Windows systems.
+If you want to compose tilesets that use symlinks (such as Altica or Ultica-ISO), you need to enable them.

+To enable symlinks, go to the `tools` folder in your local repository and double-click on `git_symlinks.cmd`.
+This will run a script that will configure your Git settings to allow symlinks. [^2]

 ## Python and Windows

 If you dont have Python istalled yet you need to disable app execution alias.